Norman Wilkinson (artist): Second World War

-During the Second World War, Norman Wilkinson was again assigned to camouflage, not in dazzle-painting ships (which had fallen out of favour) but with the British Air Ministry, where his primary responsibility was the concealment of airfields.
+During the Second World War, Norman Wilkinson was again assigned to camouflage, not in dazzle-painting ships (which had fallen out of favour) but with the Air Ministry, where his primary responsibility was the concealment of airfields.
 He also travelled extensively to sketch and record the work of the Royal Navy, the Merchant Navy and Coastal Command throughout the war.
 An exhibition of 52 of the resulting paintings, The War at Sea, was shown at the National Gallery in September 1944.
-It included nine paintings of the D-Day landings, which Wilkinson had witnessed from HMS Jervis, plus naval actions such as the sinking of the Bismarck.
+It included nine paintings of the Normandy landings, which Wilkinson had witnessed from HMS Jervis, plus naval actions such as the sinking of the Bismarck.
 The exhibition toured Australia and New Zealand in 1945 and 1946.
 The War Artists' Advisory Committee bought one painting from Wilkinson; he donated the other 51 paintings to the committee.

 Awards and honours

 Wilkinson was elected to the Royal Institute of Painters in Water Colours (RI) in 1906, and became its president in 1936, an office he held until 1963.
 He was elected Honourable Marine Painter to the Royal Yacht Squadron in 1919.
 He was a member of the Royal Society of British Artists, the Royal Institute of Oil Painters, the Royal Society of Marine Artists, and the Royal Scottish Society of Painters in Watercolour.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 1918 New Year Honours, and a Commander of the Order (CBE) in the 1948 Birthday Honours.
 In January 1920 he was appointed knight (chevalier) of the Belgian Order of the Crown.